bleaktwig/gruid-translator/README.md

 The program requires five parameters to run, and has additional optional parameters:

 ```
+usage: main.py [-h] [-z DZ] [--pvx PVX] [--pvy PVY] [--pvz PVZ] [--pnx PNX] [--pny PNY] [--pnz PNZ]
-usage: main.py [-h] [-f FEVENT] [-n NEVENTS] [-o OUTTYPE] [-r NROWS] [-c NCOLS] filename dt dx dy dz
+               [-f FEVENT] [-n NEVENTS] [-o OUTTYPE] [-r NROWS] [-c NCOLS]
+               filename dt dx dy

 positional arguments:
   filename              path of the gemc file to be processed.
   dt                    length of each time step for the generated time series in ns.
   dx                    length of each row for each of the time series' matrices in cm.
   dy                    length of each column for each of the time series' matrices in cm.
-  dz                    length of each depth column for each of the detector's body time series'
-                        matrices in cm.

 optional arguments:
   -h, --help            show this help message and exit
+  -z DZ, --dz DZ        length of each depth column for each of the detector's body time series' matrices in cm.
+  --pvx PVX             x position of the vertex for the detecting plane inside the detector's body.
+  --pvy PVY             y position of the vertex for the detecting plane inside the detector's body.
+  --pvz PVZ             z position of the vertex for the detecting plane inside the detector's body.
+  --pnx PNX             x direction of the normal vector to the detecting plane inside the
+                        detector's body.
+  --pny PNY             y direction of the normal vector to the detecting plane inside the
+                        detector's body.
+  --pnz PNZ             z direction of the normal vector to the detecting plane inside the
+                        detector's body.
+  -f FEVENT, --fevent FEVENT

-  -f, --fevent FEVENT   event number of the first event in the gemc file that should be read.
+                        event number of the first event in the gemc file that should be read.
 Note
                         that events are counted from 1 onward.
 Default is 1.
+  -n NEVENTS, --nevents NEVENTS
-  -n, --nevents NEVENTS number of events to read, counting from the file set with FEVENT.
+                        number of events to read, counting from the file set with FEVENT.
 Set to 0
                         to read until the end of file.
 Default is 0.
+  -o OUTTYPE, --outtype OUTTYPE
-  -o, --outtype OUTTYPE type of output to be generated.
+                        type of output to be generated.
 Can be any integer from 1 to 5.
+Check the
-Default is
+                        README for a detailed description of each alternative.
+Default is 2.
-                        2.
+  -r NROWS, --nrows NROWS
-  -r, --nrows NROWS     number of rows set in the gemc simulation.
+                        number of rows set in the gemc simulation.
 By default this is read from the
                         filename, but this argument can be set to override this behaviour.
+  -c NCOLS, --ncols NCOLS
-  -c, --ncols NCOLS     number of columns set in the gemc simulation.
+                        number of columns set in the gemc simulation.
 By default this is read from
                         the filename, but this argument can be set to override this behaviour.
 ```